good-loop/doc/pages/jobs/product-ux-lead.md

 **We're open minded on how you show these!** Ways to show a skill might include: examples, portfolio, references -- or as you see fit.
 Impress us - show us examples of your work, explaining the processes you followed.

-* Good listening and communication skills
+* Good listening and communication skills.
 * A gut understanding of what makes great software products...
 * ...Coupled with the open-mind and scientific rigour to test and validate ideas.
 * Able to learn quickly in a fast-paced environment.
-* Project management
+* Some project management skills.
-* Experience of research / evidence based process
+* Experience of using research, evidence, or metrics as part of the design process.
-* Experience in user-centred design
+* Experience in user-centred design.
-* Able to work in a small agile team
-* A can-do attitude
+* A can-do attitude.

 ## Desirable Skills

-Apart from your core skillset, we'd love you to show us what else you can do.
+Apart from the core skillset, we'd love to see what else you can do.
 We want to produce great products - how can you help us achieve that?

 Example skills *might* be the ones below.
-We *don't* expect you to have experience in all of these!
+We *don't* expect candidates to have experience in all of these!
 Just let us know which ones you have.

 * Data visualisation
 * A/B experiments